top of page

 Vult Wolf waveshaper

 I designed this because I wanted to model the circuit originally conceived by Ian Fritz.
-This resulted in the virtual Wolv version (soon to be released).
+This resulted in the virtual Wolv version.

 The main reason why I decided to build this is because, as far as I know, it is a very different type of waveshaper.
 It also seems to be not very popular since I could find just a couple of videos of people showing it.
 If you want to have an idea on how it behaves, you can check the following video: